larson-group/clubb_release/Readme.txt

 Do steps 1, 2, & 3 as outlined in the standalone run.

-4. Edit error_<runtype>.in or select a premade one.
+4. Edit error_<runtype>.in or select an existing one.
 Note that there are two tuning subroutines, specified by tune_type in the /stats/ namelist.
 If runtype = 0, then the amoeba subroutine, a downhill simplex algorithm, will be used.
 If runtype is any other value, then amebsa, a variant which uses simulated annealing, is used.
 A complete explanation of these minimization algorithms can be found in _Numerical Recipes in Fortran 90_.
-  Sometimes the variable names in hoc's zt and the coamps grads file will differ.
+  Sometimes the variable names in HOC's zt and the LES grads files will differ.
-  Currently, it is only possible to tune for variables occuring in zt.
+  Currently, it is only possible to tune for variables that occur in zt.

 5. Edit run_tuner.bash to use your namelists